chbeu/chbeu.github.io/content/publications/bauer-2020-complexrec-keynote/index.md

 In this talk, I will reflect on the complexity of our research field, reach out to related fields such as context-aware computing and pervasive advertising for inspiration, and I will raise a lot of questions that have yet to be answered."
-publication: 'Proceedings of the Recommendation in Complex Scenarios and the Impact of Recommender Systems 2020 (ComplexRec-ImpactRS 2020)'
-publication_short: ComplexRec 2020

 url_pdf: https://ceur-ws.org/Vol-2697/invited1.pdf
 ---